-Jamie Ross, Portfolio Manager of the Pan European Equity Strategy, and Analyst Redinel Korfuzi, explain how the market can often misprice companies and discuss what they look for to find payoff potential in undervalued stocks.
+Jamie Ross, Portfolio Manager of the Pan European Equity Strategy, explains how the market can often misprice companies and discuss what they look for to find payoff potential in undervalued stocks.

 - We believe that the best investors have a sense for situations where the payoff proposition is too favourable relative to the underlying fundamentals of a company.

 - Telecommunication companies can often have sizeable infrastructure assets, such as towers or fibre access networks, but are often mispriced by the market upon tales of structural decline, onerous regulation and price wars.

 - We aim to identify the important signals that contain pertinent information about the external environment that a company faces.

 Ed Thorp, the author of Beat the Dealer, which was the first book to prove mathematically that blackjack could be beaten by card counting, and Beat the Market, which showed how warrant option markets could be priced and beaten explains:

 The overlap of interest between gambling and the stock market is very high.
 Gambling provides an analytically simpler world.
 The blackjack tables are an amazingly good training ground for learning how to think about investments and how to manage them.
 They teach you, on the one hand, to use probability and statistics to evaluate things.
 And on the other, discipline.
 When you find something, you stick to it.

 …When I had the edge, I bet big, but not so big as to risk going broke.
 The same approach worked on Wall Street: the bigger my edge, the more I bet and the greater the risk the more cautious I was”